nla-group/ABBAj.jl/README.md

 A Julia version of ABBA with parallel k-means implementation
 > + Documentation: [![Dev](https://img.shields.io/badge/docs-latest-blue.svg)](https://nla-group.github.io/ABBAj.jl/dev/)

 ABBA (Adaptive Brownian bridge-based aggregation) is a symbolic time series representation method introduced by Elsworth Steven and Stefan Güttel, which archives time-series compression and discretization by transforming time series into a symbolic representation.
-The software fABBA (https://github.com/nla-group/fABBA) already provides ABBA transformation with appealing speed and tolerance-oriented digitization.
+The software fABBA (https://github.com/nla-group/fABBA) already provided ABBA transformation with appealing speed and tolerance-oriented digitization.
 Now our application of interest focus on that is it possible to accelerate ABBA by preserving k-means clustering?
 The package provides lightweight Julia implementation of the ABBA method, also use ParallelKMeans.jl to achieve speedup in the digitization.

+ABBAj is a Julia module for time series transformation with ABBA.
+With ABBAj, you can employ ABBA in an efficient way to symbolize time series and applied the symbolic representation to the downstream time series task such as classification and forecasting.
+Compared to the ABBA module, ABBAj enjoys significantly faster speed while retaining the consistent reconstruction error of representation.

 ## Installation
 You can simply install the stable version of this package by running in Julia: